All Episodes

 What was it all about?

-It was all about expanding the credit market, getting liquidity into the bank so they can loan money to people so they can invest and grow and so that's not happening because the government is sucking it all up.
+It was all about expanding the credit market, getting liquidity into the banks so they can loan money to people so they can invest and grow.

 The government is sucking up all of the money in the private sector, the government borrowing, government printing.

-Um, there's not an infinite supply of dollars running around.
+I mean, there's not an infinite supply of dollars running around.

 It's a finite supply.

-The money supply is what it is, and and uh when government takes more and more of those dollars to finance its own operations, there's less and less out there in the private sector for people to borrow uh for whatever reason.
+And when government takes more and more of those dollars to finance its own operations, there's less and less out there in the private sector for people to borrow for whatever reason.

-Credit cards go to the bank, get a loan or what have you.
+Credit cards, go to the bank, get a loan or what have you.

 And now they're also regulating banks into restricting credit.